gavrail/gavrail.github.io/_posts/2020-05-24-setting-up-python.md

 tags: [python]
 ---

-These days there are countless ways to set up Python on your system.
-The method that would work best for you is likely available but with so many available options, how would you go about finding the right one for you?
+With so many ways to set up Python on your system, how would you choose the right one for you?

+If you
-If you are like me and develop code in multiple languages and would like to have control over what is installed (installing only what you need), without having to readjust to different development environments as you switch languages, read on.
+1. develop code in multiple languages but would rather use a single environment
+2. like to control what is installed (installing only what you need)
+3. enjoy the code editor experience but also require customization like I do, this post is for you.

-The steps below are described for the current versions of Python (3.8).
+The steps below apply to Python 3.8 and Visual Studio Code (VSCode) 1.44.2.

 # Download Python